 Jew in the City's "Orthodox Jewish All Stars" project has spent years publicizing a point that should no longer be surprising: observant Jews work in politics, entertainment, scholarship, journalism, law, entrepreneurship, medicine, sports, and philanthropy.
 The list has included figures as different as Joe Lieberman, Alex Clare, Faye Kellerman, Tamir Goodman, Rochelle Shoretz, and Miriam Rosenbaum.

 That kind of project can look like simple communal boosterism, but it exists because the stereotype is stubborn.
 Outsiders still imagine Orthodox life as if it only produces rabbis, teachers, and shopkeepers, with women either sidelined or invisible.
-In real life the range is much wider, and it has been wide for years.
+The range is much wider, and it has been wide for years.

 Amazon sellers were not an exception to that story.
 They were one version of it.